Leica X-U Typ 113 vs Canon 5D Mark IV

 Review summary: Leica X-U Typ 113 vs Canon 5D Mark IV

-Reasons to prefer the Leica X-U (Typ 113):
+Arguments in favor of the Leica X-U (Typ 113):

 - More compact: Is smaller (140x79mm vs 151x116mm) and thus needs less room in the bag.

-- Water-proof: Can be used in the rain and for underwater photography (up to 3m).
+- Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 3m).

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.